 15 Amazing Sleeping Habits of Animals

-Animals don’t have sleeping masks or soothing prerecorded sounds to help them get the sleep they need.
-They have to make do with what nature and their bodies allow.
-Consequently, the fauna of planet Earth have found some incredible ways to get their much-needed rest.
+Animals don't have sleeping masks or soothing prerecorded sounds to help them get the sleep they need, so they have to make do with what nature and their bodies allow.
+Consequently, many have found some incredible ways to get their much-needed rest.